dasarpai/old.dasarpai.github.io/_gk/2024-02-09-White-Paper-on-Economy-2004-14.md

 1. **2G Telecom Scandal**: This scandal involved a loss of about ₹1.76 lakh crore of potential revenue to the government due to corruption in the allocation of 2G spectrum.
 1. **Adarsh Housing Society Scam**: Irregularities in the allocation of apartments in a high-rise building in Mumbai meant for war widows and veterans.
 The apartments were allegedly allocated to politicians, bureaucrats, and military personnel at below-market rates.
-1. **AgustaWestland Scam**: llegations of corruption in the procurement of helicopters for the Indian Air Force from the Italian company AgustaWestland.
+1. **AgustaWestland Scam**: Legations of corruption in the procurement of helicopters for the Indian Air Force from the Italian company AgustaWestland.
 1. **Chopper Scam**: Allegations of kickbacks in the purchase of helicopters for VVIPs from a foreign defense company.
 1. **Coal Block Allocation Scandal**: Irregularities and corruption in the allocation of coal blocks to private companies for captive use resulted in an estimated loss of approximately ₹1.86 lakh crore to the exchequer.
 1. **Coalgate Scam**: A scandal related to the allocation of coal blocks to private companies without following proper procedures, resulting in significant financial losses to the government.
 The Supreme Court of India canceled the allocations and ordered a thorough investigation.